- About

 We congratulate the 2023 NABT Teaching Award Recipients and are honored to recognize their achievements.

 Nina was raised in Santa Barbara, CA. As an undergraduate at the University of California, San Diego, she studied Biology with an emphasis on Ecology, Behavior, and Evolution.
 During this time she participated in research studying salt marsh restoration and aerial insect biodiversity.
 As a teaching assistant, Nina discovered her passion for science education.
 This led her to an internship at Project Wildlife, where she developed NGSS-aligned lessons on native species.
 After graduating, she joined Teach for America and earned her teaching credential and master’s degree in education from Loyola Marymount University.
 Her thesis was a qualitative study to assess factors underlying the disparity in girls’ interest in STEM, including what variables specifically contribute to confidence in STEM within underserved communities.
 For the past nine years, she has taught high school Environmental Science, Biology, and Chemistry in South Central Los Angeles.
 She currently leads the science department and coaches developing teachers.
-In 2022 she began graduate school at the University of California, Irvine, and is working on completing a Master’s in Conservation and Restoration Science.
-Nina is passionate about increasing access for underrepresented groups in Ecology through education and believes that science outreach is critical to mitigating the impacts of current and future global change.

-Since 2014, I have had the opportunity to teach high school science at Renee and Meyer Luskin Academy.
-But whether I was introducing the topic of invasive species in Biology, or ocean acidification in Environmental Science, it is necessary to recognize that our students will be tasked with developing solutions to these human-caused crises.
-Especially important to me is increasing access for students in communities that are disproportionately affected by environmental degradation and climate change.
 As a teacher working for an underserved community, it is my belief that all students inherently want to learn and deserve access to a rigorous and relevant education.
 In science education, there is a unique opportunity to engage students in scientific phenomena and the questions they generate around their real-world experiences.
 It is my belief that through the design of student-driven and hands-on learning experiences, I can help inspire the next generation of environmental stewards.

-East Palestine High School, Columbiana, OH
+East Palestine High School, East Palestine, OH

 Dr. Lisa Bircher taught science at East Palestine Schools in East Palestine, Ohio for thirty years.
 Although Lisa is most comfortable teaching high school biology and anatomy/physiology; she has also taught Physical Science, Environmental Science, Oceanography and seventh grade life science, over the course of her career.
 Lisa has been recognized by Kappa Delta Pi as both a Teacher of Honor, and Master Teacher of Honor recipient.
 She has also been recognized as Presidential Innovation Award for Environmental Educators for EPA Region 5.
 Lisa holds a Ph.D. from Kent State University in Curriculum and Instruction with an emphasis in science education.
-Lisa believes one of the most important contributions she has made to teaching was the creation of a high school science club, and outdoor classroom for East Palestine Schools, intended to be used by all staff, students, and the community for outdoor exploration and education.
-Lisa also enjoys paper crafting, diamond painting, sewing, and mixed media painting in her spare time.
-Lisa always enjoys opportunities to write creatively, and is presently working on her memoirs of thirty years teaching science.

-Dr. Bircher believes that all students learn best when they are actively engaged in real-world learning opportunities.
+Lisa also believes that all students learn best when they are actively engaged in real-world learning opportunities.
 Whether these opportunities are lab-based, project-based, or service-learning oriented, she feels all students deserve to be involved in experiences that expand beyond the classroom.
 She believes learning science is a lot like learning a new language, and the learner must use science in their life experience to become truly proficient.
 Science can, and should include outdoor learning opportunities and projects that span time, space, as well cut across traditional curriculum boundaries.
 She believes science is one of the most important ways of knowing the world in the 21st century, and therefore, all creative opportunities should be embraced in teaching and learning science.
 In an effort to create scientifically literate citizens, she has helped students engage in numerous project and citizen science efforts.
-In the pursuit of these goals, Dr. Bircher has earned numerous grants to fund these projects, and has also written several articles for National Science Teachers Association in an effort to educate other teachers about how it is possible to reach students with these opportunities.
+In the pursuit of these goals, Lisa has earned numerous grants to fund these projects, and has also written several articles for National Science Teachers Association in an effort to educate other teachers about how it is possible to reach students with these opportunities.

 Troy High School, Troy, MI

-Rebecca Brewer has taught biology at Troy High School in Michigan for 23 years and co-authored a biology textbook called Biology Now.
+Rebecca Brewer has taught biology at Troy High School in Michigan for 23 years and co-authored a biology textbook called "Biology Now."
 She has created educational resources for Science Friday, PBS NewsHour, the Curie Society, the Fred Hutch Cancer Center, BSCS, the Centers for Disease Control, NSTA, MiniOne Systems, and the National Center for Science Education (NCSE).
 The snake speciation storyline she authored for NCSE was featured at the NABT Evolution Symposium in Atlanta in 2021 and virtually at the NABT Darwin Day Webinar in 2022.
 This past July, Rebecca co-hosted a one-day workshop for 30 Michigan teachers featuring the NCSE snake speciation storyline, and thanks to a grant from the Society for the Study of Evolution, was able to provide the teachers with kits to bring this resource back to their classrooms.

 Rebecca is a Teacher Ambassador for the Teacher Institute for Evolutionary Science (TIES), NCSE, and Concord Consortium, along with a Teacher Consultant for MiniOne Systems where she trains teachers on their equipment at CollegeBoard AP Biology Summer Institutes.
 She worked with Concord Consortium and Michigan State University on a 4-year NSF grant to develop the ConnectedBio simulation on deer mice evolution.
 Her freshmen students have piloted the EvolvingSTEM curriculum, allowing them to witness bacteria evolve in under a week.
-While her AP Biology students have worked with yEvo to observe yeast evolve tolerance to caffeine, with the results of this 5-week research study being published soon.
+Her AP Biology students have worked with yEvo to observe yeast evolve tolerance to caffeine, with the results of this 5-week research study being published soon.

 Rebecca serves as the Michigan Director for the NABT Outstanding Biology Teacher Award Program and was herself an honoree in 2008.
 She has received over 40 educational grants, most notably $27,000 for her classroom as the 2011 first-place winner of the ING (Voya) Unsung Hero Award.

-Evolution is the foundation of biology and spans all the units of my biology courses.
+Personal Statement: Evolution is the foundation of biology and spans all the units of my biology courses.
 An ongoing driving question my classes revisit is "How is life so diverse, yet so similar?".
 To tackle this query, students conduct scientific investigations that examine authentic data, argue from evidence, connect concepts within and between units, and present what they uncover through model construction.
 The ultimate goal is to shift instruction to a deeper analysis of biological concepts and facilitate student discourse to guide their sensemaking and learning progression.

 Walters State Community College, Morristown, TN

-Dr. Kelly Moore is an Associate Professor of Biology at Walters State Community College (WSCC), where she teaches Biology courses for non-majors, science majors, and pre-education majors.
-She serves as internship coordinator for biology majors and is co-advisor of the college’s BioClub.
-She holds both associate and bachelor's degrees in biology, a master’s degree in environmental health, and a doctorate degree in educational leadership.
-She is also a certified master herpetologist and is currently working on a certification in Spanish.
 She serves as the District VI Director of National Science Teaching Association, the District IV Representative of Tennessee Science Teachers Association, and is Co-Vice President of Tennessee Association of Biology Teachers.
 When she isn’t in the college classroom, she is designing and implementing science programs for students and teachers in preK-8 in the WSCC service area and beyond.
 These include teaching Kids College programs, Science and Math camps, talented and gifted programs, and leading teacher workshops.
 In 2018, she became very involved with the Hispanic population in eastern Tennessee after realizing this population was in need of more assistance and resources.
 She became a STEM Specialist and Faculty Mentor for WSCC’s Recruiting Hispanics to Achieve program.
 This led to creating, implementing, and assisting with community outreach, STREAM camps, bilingual campus visits, bilingual resources, etc. Her goal is to help increase the number of Hispanic students in STEM fields by create a STEM pipeline for Hispanic students beginning in elementary school and continuing through post-secondary.

-My science teaching philosophy starts with an Albert Einstein quote.
+Personal Statement: My science teaching philosophy starts with an Albert Einstein quote.
 “Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.”
 Every student is distinctive, and every student learns in a different way.
 Each student has unlimited potential, and it is my job to find a way to teach them biology in way that helps unlock a portion of that potential.
-In order to this, I rely on three basic keys to success.
+In order to do this, I rely on three basic keys to success.

 The first key is relationship building.
 It is very important to me that students see me as someone who is on their team and someone who is cheering them on from the sidelines.
 This is very important in a community college setting because we are dealing with students who are generally non-academically prepared, first-generation, and are from underserved areas who are very likely to dropout.
 Having that one person to stand for them can make all the difference.

 The second key is teaching style.
 Science teaching is no longer about standing in front of a group of students with a PowerPoint presentation and lecturing to them for hours at a time.
 Today’s generation of community college students have been immersed in technology since birth.
-As a teacher this has to play a role in my teaching.
+As a teacher, this has to play a role in my teaching.
 Being an effective science teacher in today’s society involves not only inquiry-based learning, but also engaging hands-on activities, and the incorporation of technology.
 I try to reach as many learning styles as possible with each topic covered.
 This includes incorporating videos, AR/VR, manipulatives, and games.
 This is especially effective when teaching non-science major students, who enter the biology classroom with a fixed mindset that they hate science and are going to fail.

 The last key to success is having a passion for teaching biology and the sharing of that passion with students.
 I love walking in the classroom each day and finding ways to show my students how cool biology really is.
 My enthusiasm is contagious.
 My goal is for those science haters to leave my classroom with the acknowledgment that science is actually quite awesome.